ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 !!! tip "Customizing stale cache handling"

-    If you want to use grace handling for logged-in users as well, you can adapt the provided VCL to add a condition for opting out if the request has a cookie and the path contains REST API prefix to make sure the back office is not negatively affected.
+    If you want to use grace handling for logged-in users as well, you can adapt the provided VCL to add a condition for opting out if the request has a cookie and the path contains REST API prefix to make sure the back office isn't negatively affected.

     If you want to disable grace mode, you can adapt the VCL to do hard instead of soft purges, or set grace/stale time to `0s`.